 The ASC takes pride in understanding Alberta’s vibrant and successful capital market that is both significant and unique in Canada.
 We have a strong connection with our Alberta market participants, and their needs and concerns.
 This understanding of Alberta’s unique business environment is critical to our role in providing a stable regulatory environment.

 Alberta has the second largest capital market in Canada, representing 28 per cent of the Canadian capital market.
 Oil and gas companies represent 20 per cent of Canada’s capital market and Alberta-based companies have the highest average market capital in Canada by a wide margin, at $519 million.
 Oil and gas is by far the most significant industry in Alberta, with 40 per cent of Alberta-based public companies engaged in oil and gas, representing 71 per cent of the total market capital in the province.

 How the ASC works

-The ASC is a statutorily created corporation and is unlike a business corporation in that it does not have shareholders to whom the board of directors report.
-Instead, the ASC is accountable to the Minister of Finance and Enterprise and, through the Minister, to the Alberta Legislature.
+The ASC is an industry-funded statutorily created corporation and is unlike a business corporation in that it does not have shareholders to whom the board of directors report.
+Instead, while the ASC is not taxpayer funded, it is accountable to the Minister of Finance and Enterprise and, through the Minister, to the Alberta Legislature.
+As a public sector body the ASC complies with the Public Sector Compensation Transparency Act.
 For operational purposes, the ASC is divided into two groups: ASC staff and Commission Members.

 ASC staff are responsible for the daily operation of the ASC’s corporate affairs and are primarily overseen by the Executive Director, who is also the Chief Administrative Officer.
 Staff responsibilities include registering persons and companies operating in Alberta’s securities industry, reviewing prospectuses, considering exemption applications and taking enforcement action against persons and companies who have contravened securities laws.